buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 ## What is a Spell?

-A spell is a manifestation of a Patron's power.
+A spell is a manifestation of a Patron' \*\*s power.
 Each spell is the fruit of power and knowledge; the caster is a superior conduit who channels the power of Patrons.
 In casting a spell, a character composes gestures, words, and uses objects that do nothing but connect them to the source, the Patron who oversees that magic list.

 ## How to do magic!
 (In summary)